inscopix/isxcore/README.md

 sudo apt-get install gcc-7
 ```

-Then configure gcc-7 as the default on your system:
+You can configure gcc-7 as the default on your system:

 ```
 sudo update-alternatives --remove-all gcc